Moderated Vs. Unmoderated Usability Testing: Which Is The Right Method?

 1. Plan and prepare thoroughly

-First and foremost, outline clear objectives, develop a structured test plan, and ensure all materials are ready before the session begins.
-Familiarize yourself with the testing protocol and any software or tools you'll be using.
+First and foremost, outline clear research goals, develop a structured test plan, and ensure all materials are ready before the session begins.
+Familiarize yourself with the testing protocol or any software or tools you'll be using.
 Making sure that you have all the basics covered and are well prepared before kicking off the sessions significantly increases the quality of the research as well as the efficiency of the research processes.

 2. Recruit diverse participants

-Decide on your main participant recruitment strategy and aim for a diverse pool of participants that reflects your target user demographics.
+Decide on your main recruiting strategy and aim for a diverse pool of participants that reflects your target user demographics.
 Consider factors such as age, gender, experience level, and cultural background to gather comprehensive feedback.
-Use external participant pools such as Hubble's participant pool to find personas and participants that match your criteria.
+Use external participant pools such as Hubble's participant pool to find personas that match your criteria.

-If you have the option, also use internal users and participants to run your research.
-Having a diverse source of participants will ensure to minimize the impacts of cognitive bias and provide you with more diverse sample data that will help you validate your assumptions.
+If you have the option, also use internal users to run research.
+Having a diverse source of users will ensure to minimize the impacts of cognitive bias and provide you with more diverse sample data that will help you validate your assumptions.

 3. Establish rapport with study participants